Skip to Content

 18 traditional Colombian food and dishes you need to try

-These are the best traditional and famous food from Colombia you need to try out to get a real flavor of this super exciting country!
+These are the best traditional and famous foods from Colombia you need to try out to get a real flavor of this super exciting country!

 Colombia has a rich and diverse cuisine with a strong influence from the highlands as well as the Caribbean.

-During our trip in Colombia, we spent the majority of our time split between the tropical coast in and around Cartagena, the Eternal Spring city of Medellin, the stunning coffee region (our personal favorite), and the cooler climate of Bogota tucked into the Andes mountain range.
-Each region of Colombia serves up its own unique Colombian food, from the coconut inspired dishes of the coast, to the rich homely soups from the cooler mountain regions.
+During our trip to Colombia, we spent the majority of our time split between the tropical coast in and around Cartagena, the Eternal Spring city of Medellin, the stunning coffee region (our personal favorite), and the cooler climate of Bogota tucked into the Andes mountain range.
+Each region of Colombia serves up its unique Colombian food, from the coconut-inspired dishes of the coast to the rich homely soups from the cooler mountain regions.

 Foodies will have a great time exploring Colombia, not only for the variety on offer but as a way to learn more about the rich Colombian culture.
 We've put together this guide to the top famous Colombian foods to try to inspire your own culinary Bucket List.